El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Results

 The multi-band model of the background galaxy reveals a heavily wavelength-dependent morphology.
 In F150W and F200W filters, most of the detected regions of the source are located outside the main astroid (a.k.a., tangential) caustic.
 Interestingly, the morphology in these filters do not reveal any significantly bright component that could be associated to a centroid.
 It is only in F277W and redder bands that we see a more symmetric morphology containing features that could be attributed to a brighter central bulge, dust attenuated areas, or regions with lower stellar density.
 Moreover, our model reveals new features located south of the bulge, which may be associated to spiral arms.
-The source S/N is, as expected, higher along the caustics, because these regions are highly magnified and have at least two multiple images visible in the data.
-The bulge of the source galaxy is the highest S/N region and is located remarkably close to the southern part of the main tangential caustic (which features a double-cusp shape).
-Coincidentally, the upper part of the source crosses the northern cusp of the same caustic.
-Overall, the source S/N is larger inside and along the caustics, but is not significantly lower outside (as one may expect).
-We attribute this globally uniform S/N to the significant brightness outside the caustics in the mid-infrared, which effectively leads to higher S/N at these locations.